Finite length spectra of random surfaces and their dependence on genus: Random surfaces, random graphs and the symmetric group

 However, these extra choices do not influence the topology or geometry (if we relabel $\tau$ along with $\sigma$), so from the point of view of random surfaces, the two probability measures are the same.
-Because sometimes it is convenient to also randomly pick $\sigma$ we will not fix it.
-Finally, because from the point of view of random surfaces they are equivalent, we will denote both measures by $\mathbb{P}_N$.
+Sometimes it is convenient to also randomly pick $\sigma$, so we will not fix it.
+Because from the point of view of random surfaces they are equivalent, we will denote both measures by $\mathbb{P}_N$.
+The surface corresponding to a pair of permutations $(\sigma,\tau)\in K\left(3^{2N}\right)$ will be denoted $S(\sigma,\tau)$ and the corresponding oriented graph will be denoted $\Gamma(\sigma,\tau)$.